 The shower was nice and large, with options of different water flow from the shower head.

-Vegas Bucket list item: see Celine Dion at the colosseum in Caesar's!
-Get tickets here
+Also another Vegas Bucket list item: GO see Celine Dion at the colosseum in Caesar's!
+Her heart goes on and on!
+Get discounted tickets here

 When entering the restaurant, you go through a door into a seating area, feeling completely disconnected from the loud buzzing casino.
 Service lacked a little, but the steaks and duck fat fries made up for this fabulous dinner.